 You read that right.
 It’s the mighty verjaardagskalendar: a calendar that holds birthday reminders and party possibilities, and Dutchies casually keep it in the bathroom.

-There are two important things to remember before we embark on this exploratory journey together.
+There are three important things to remember before we embark on this exploratory journey together.

 The Dutch don’t mess, miss, or disappoint when it comes to planning and birthdays.